wrudisill/GrandMesaMetData/README.md

 ## Data Variables
 The following data variables are targetted.
 Raw data comes at a 10 minute sampling frequency.
-Level (XX) products have hourly frequency.
+"Level 3" products have hourly frequency.
 Users who desire sub-hourly data should work with the raw files and can use the scripts presented here to assist with this.

 Meteorological Variables
 1. Average AirTC_10ft (oC): Campbell HC253 Air Temperature, 10ft tower level